Genomics-Bhuwan/Guam_Rail_Conservation_Genetics/Variant_Effect_Predict.md

 - All the information in the summary can also be found in the raw output.
 We can use a variety of unix tools to check it out:
 ##### Count the number of annotated variants as annotated by VEP
 ##### (Grep -v removes the header lines: the ones that start with #)
-- The total annotated variants is:9435988
+- The total annotated variants is:12520208
 ```bash
  grep -v "^#" /shared/jezkovt_bistbs_shared/Guam_Rail/Guam_Rail_Analysis/Guam_rail_Population_Genomics/VEP/Guam_rail_vep_biallelic_snps.txt | wc -l
 ```
 ##### How does this relate to the number variants in your input file?
 - Count the number of unique annotated variants
 - (cut -f1 extracts the first column only, uniq take only unique lines, and wc -l counts the lines)
-- 19,638 variants have multiple annotations and 9416350 had unqiue variants.
 ```bash
 grep -v "^#" /shared/jezkovt_bistbs_shared/Guam_Rail/Guam_Rail_Analysis/Guam_rail_Population_Genomics/VEP/Guam_rail_vep_biallelic_snps.txt | cut -f1 | uniq | wc -l